Sodium Valproate 100mg/ml Solution for Injection or Infusion

 Contraception

 Women of childbearing potential who are prescribed valproate must use effective contraception, without interruption during the entire duration of treatment with valproate.
 These patients must be provided with comprehensive information on pregnancy prevention and should be referred for contraceptive advice if they are not using effective contraception.
 At least one effective method of contraception (preferably a user independent form such as an intra-uterine device or implant) or two complementary forms of contraception including a barrier method should be used.
-Individual circumstances should be evaluated in each case when choosing the contraception method, involving the patient in the discussion to guarantee her engagement and compliance with the chosen measures.
+Individual circumstances should be evaluated in each case when choosing the contraception method, involving the patient in the discussion to support her engagement and compliance with the chosen measures.
 Even if she has amenorrhea, she must follow all the advice on effective contraception.

 Oestrogen-containing products